prototypefund/reproducible-website/_docs/locales.md

 {% endhighlight %}
 </div>

-The `C.UTF-8` pseudo-locale always to get the default strings with UTF-8
+The `C.UTF-8` pseudo-locale can always be used to get the default strings with UTF-8 output:
-output:

 <div class="correct">
 {% highlight sh %}